-This SPD should be read alongside the documents listed above.

-1.4 The ADMDPD is currently being reviewed to ensure that the allocations and policies it contains continue to continue to be appropriate, up-to-date, and effective.
-The Amended Allocations & Development Management DPD (AADMDPD), along with its supporting documents, has now been submitted to the Secretary of State to be examined by an independent Planning Inspector.
+- 1.6 This SPD should be read alongside the documents listed above. - 1.7 The ADMDPD is currently being reviewed to ensure that the allocations and policies it contains continue to continue to be appropriate, up-to-date, and effective.
+The Amended Allocations & Development Management DPD (AADMDPD), along with its supporting documents, has now been submitted to the Secretary of State to be and is being examined by an independent Planning Inspector in November 2024.
+At the time of writing, the Inspector's conclusions are awaited.
 The Submission Version of the AADMDPD and its supporting documents can be viewed here: